By Ken Zurski

 Canned Heat’s version of the song would appear again on the group’s “Christmas Album” released in 2007.
 The album would feature the Chipmunks cover, along with a few originals and other holiday staples like Jingle Bells and Santa Claus is Coming to Town.

 Typical of the boozy, drug-filled lifestyle of the 60’s & 70’s, Canned Heat would go through various lineup changes and tragic circumstances throughout the years.
 In 1981 after a show at the Palomino Club in Hollywood, lead singer Bob Hite died from an apparent heroin overdose.

 In 2000, the band’s producer and drummer Fito de la Parra wrote a revealing tell-all book titled Living the Blues: Canned Heat’s Story of Music, Drugs, Death, Sex and Survival.
-In it, Parra covers a lot of heavy themes, including the death of Hite, but nothing about the Chipmunks.
+In it, Parra covers a lot of heavy themes, including the death of Hite, but nothing about the Chipmunks or the song.

 However, a biographer on Canned Heat’s official website calls the song an “incongruous move” in the band’s history.